session-replay-tools/tcpcopy/README.md

 ###Recommended use

-1. Recommended use of TCPCopy with traditional architecture
+    1. Recommended use of TCPCopy with traditional architecture ./configure

-  - ./configure
-2. Recommended use of TCPCopy with advanced architecture
-  - ./configure --enable-advanced                 for the TCPCopy client (tcpcopy)
-  - ./configure --enable-advanced --enable-pcap   for the TCPCopy server (intercept)
+    2. Recommended use of TCPCopy with advanced architecture ./configure --enable-advanced                 #The TCPCopy client (tcpcopy) ./configure --enable-advanced --enable-pcap   #The TCPCopy server (intercept)

     3. Recommended use of mysql replay
-  - ./configure --enable-mysqlsgt
+    ./configure --enable-mysqlsgt

     It should be noticed that mysql in the test server needs to work in skip-grant-table mode

+    4. Use of offline replay
+    ./configure --enable-offline

-4. Use of offline replay (TCPCopy also supports offline replay of TCP stream which reads packets from the pcap file)
+    TCPCopy also supports offline replay of TCP stream which reads packets from the pcap file
-  - ./configure --enable-offline

 ##Running TCPCopy